 (2) For subsection (1), best practice is conduct of the carrier complying with:

-(a) an industry code, registered by the ACA under Part 6 of the Act, applying to the activity; or
+(a) an industry code, registered by the ACMA under Part 6 of the Act, applying to the activity; or

-(b) a standard, made by the ACA under Part 6 of the Act, applying to the activity.
+(b) a standard, made by the ACMA under Part 6 of the Act, applying to the activity.

 (3) However, if there is no code or standard in force for the activity, best practice is conduct regarded by people constructing facilities substantially similar to the carrier’s facilities as using the best available design, planning and location practices to minimise the potential degradation of the environment and the visual amenity associated with the facilities.